The Benefits of a Month-to-Month Lease

 Fixed Term vs. Month-to-Month Leases

 Fixed-term lease agreements are popular for landlords because they provide a measure of financial consistency by bringing in constant rent.
 They are popular for tenants because these fixed-term lease agreements provide security by locking in the rent amount for the term of the lease as well as ensuring they cannot be evicted as long as they pay their rent on time.
-While fixed-term leases can be very beneficial for tenants and landlords seeking financial and residential security, a month-to-month lease agreement that is not for a fixed term can be beneficial to landlords and tenants who are seeking flexibility.
+Most lease agreements are structured as long-term rental contracts, typically lasting six or twelve months.
+While fixed-term leases can be very beneficial for tenants and landlords seeking financial and residential security, when a long-term lease ends, the original lease may convert to a month-to-month arrangement unless a new lease is signed.
+A month-to-month lease agreement that is not for a fixed term can be beneficial to landlords and tenants who are seeking flexibility.
+A month-to-month arrangement offers flexibility compared to a long-term rental contract.

 Benefits of a Month-to-Month Lease for Both Tenant and Landlord